-As the Head of Year 12, I take great pride into supporting the transition from Year 11 to 12.
-I will meet with any students who maybe struggling and address and investigate any concerns that they may have so that they can feel heard and supported within the Sixth Form.
-Having worked within the Pastoral Team for 6 years at Holmer Green, I have seen the success of many students, who have taken the first step to progress on to exciting opportunities.
+As the Deputy Head of Sixth form, I take great pride in supporting students with the transition from Year 11 into Sixth Form.
+Having worked within the Pastoral Team at HGSS for 7 years, I have watched the success of many of our students from Year 7 through to the end of Year 13 who have now taken the first step to progress on to exciting opportunities.

-My colleague, Mr Stockton, who is the Head of Year 13 helps to alleviate any stress caused by UCAS applications and higher education post Sixth Form.
-We also have Mrs Martin, our Key Stage 5 Support Officer, and Mrs Panayiotou our Sixth Form Learning Mentor, who help students overcome barriers to learning and are always there to listen.
+I meet with any students who maybe struggling and address and investigate any concerns that they may have so that they can feel heard and supported within the Sixth Form.
+My colleague, Mrs Smith (UCAS co-ordinator) helps to alleviate any stress caused by UCAS applications and higher education post Sixth Form.
+We also have Mrs Martin, our Key Stage 5 Support Manager, Mrs Panayiotou and Mrs Will our Sixth Form Learning Mentors, who help students overcome barriers to learning and are always there to listen.

 We have a team of Academic Tutors who are there for their students if they have any issues or concerns, and who provide excellent pastoral support.
-If students are new to Holmer Green Senior School, we have a full Induction process, as well as a programme of activities which will help you to make new friends and settle in quickly.
+Students who are new to Holmer Green Senior School, are invited to join our Induction days, which include taster lessons as well as a programme of activities which will help you to make new friends and settle in quickly.

 Our results are due to our knowledge of the students who attend Sixth Form, through the regular assessing of students which allows us as a Sixth Form team to meet and discuss where interventions and support are needed.
-Our expectations of our students at Sixth Form are high as we want our students to be the best versions of themselves that they can be.
+Our expectations of our students at Sixth Form are high as we want our students to be the best versions of themselves they can be.
 Students receive teaching of the highest quality; our groups are smaller than perhaps you would get in larger Sixth Forms, and we are able to provide individual support in and out of the classroom.
 Many subjects offer Coursework and Theory clinics held at lunchtime and after school to provide every student with the opportunity to reaffirm their understanding.